Practical Food Safety Series · Scotland

 This is the legal foundation title within the temperature control series.
 It explains how temperature control duties are structured in Scottish law, where direct statutory thresholds apply, and where broader outcome-based duties and guidance benchmarks shape the wider framework.
 Temperature Control Records builds on this foundation as the evidential and monitoring layer, examining how records of temperature control are read in practice.
 Temperature Control in Food Delivery applies the same legal framework to the transport and delivery context, examining how obligations extend once food leaves the premises.

-• You want a clear account of how temperature control duties are structured in Scottish law.
+• A clear account of how temperature control duties are structured in Scottish law would be useful.

 • Uncertainty exists about which temperature figures are statutory and which are guidance-based.